Tonkawa: 19th century

 On October 21, 1891, the tribe signed an agreement with the Cherokee Commission to accept individual allotments of land.

+20th century

 By 1921, only 34 tribal members remained.
-Their numbers have since recovered to close to 700 in the early 21st century.
+Their numbers have since increased to close to 950 as of 2023.
 The Tonkawa Tribe of Oklahoma incorporated under the Oklahoma Indian Welfare Act in 1938.

+21st century

+On December 12, 2023 the Tonkawa Tribe purchased Sugarloaf Mountain, near Gause, in Milam County.
+The mountain figures into a number of tribes' histories and is along El Camino Real de los Tejas National Historic Trail near the site of Rancheria Grande.
+The tribe knows it as "Red Mountain" and is a part of their origin story.
+The tribe partnered with El Camino Real de los Tejas National Historic Trail Association with plans to make it into a historic park.

+Government

+The Tonkawa Tribe is led by an elected president and council.